Tadese10/Asp-Net-Authentification/README.md

 # ASP .NET 7.0 Authentification 🔒

-<strong>Complete and simple authentification system in a microservice based infrastructure addable to your project containing a simple login & registration system with other cryptographic methods and tools for more security.
-Adding Ocelot as Api gateway for communication between services demonstration./strong>
+<strong>Complete and simple authentification implementation in a microservice based infrastructure addable to your project.
+Containing a simple login & registration system with cryptographic methods and tools for more security.
+Adding Ocelot as Api gateway and synchronous method for communication between user service and authentification service./strong>

 ## Microservices